Famous Cemeteries of The United States

 Her fiancé committed suicide in his grief over Charlotte’s death and is buried nearby.

-Charlotte’s tomb at Green-Wood was one of the most visited destinations in New York the mid 1800s.
+Charlotte’s tomb at Green Wood was one of the most visited destinations in New York in the mid-1800s.

 Charlotte Canda's grave in Green Wood Cemetery, one of the most famous cemeteries in the United States.